Barry Hay: Career

 In 1994, he sang lead vocals and played alto flute on the Ayreon song "Sail Away to Avalon", the single from the latter's debut album, The Final Experiment.

 During the 2000s, Hay provided the Dutch voice of Rock Zilla in the Canadian cartoon show My Dad The Rock Star, and he appeared in an advertisement for prescription sunglasses.

 In 2016, Hay released an album with side-project Flying V Formation, and his biography.
 In December 2017, the Flying V released a cover of The Ronettes' 1963 hit song "Be My Baby".

 In 2019, Hay released an album with musician JB Meijers (The Common Linnets); For You Baby, which contains Latin-flavoured cover versions and includes Blue Bayou, a duet with Danny Vera.

 On 5 February 2021, the band's manager announced to the Dutch press that their active career was over due to George Kooymans' serious illness.
 In 2022, he released another album in collaboration with JB Meijers, titled "Fiesta de la Vida".

 Personal life

 Hay married Sandra Bastiaan on February 22, 1992.
-The couple have two daughters, born in 1990 (Bella Hay) and 1999 (Gina Hay).
+The couple has two daughters, born in 1990 (Bella Hay) and 1999 (Gina Hay).

 In 2001, Hay left The Hague and moved back to Amsterdam, although he now divides his time between the Netherlands and Curaçao, where he hosts a radio show.